Nitrux/nitrux-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **OS version and Desktop information**

+Open Station and run `inxi -s` to provide this information.

+**Hardware Information using hw-probe**

 Open Station and run `inxi -F`, otherwise, use `hw-probe` to provide this information.

-**Hardware Information using hw-probe**

 If the issue concerns hardware, use `hw-probe` (if it's not available, please download [hw-probe](https://linux-hardware.org/?view=howto)), run it using the following command